catalystcalifornia/RaceCounts/README.md

   <ol>
     <li>Methodology-Related Changes</li>
      <ul>
         <li>Expand our working definition of Southwest Asian / North African to include the following Census Ancestry responses: Amazigh, Azerbaijan, Copt, Djiboutian, Levantine, Mauritanian, Somali, Southwest Asian or North African, SWANA, West Asian, and Middle Eastern or North African Responses, not classified elsewhere.
-For more, please see our [RACE COUNTS: Race & Ethnicity Methodology](/Methodology/README_Race_Ethnicity.md).</li>
+See our RACE COUNTS: Race & Ethnicity Methodology for more information.</li>
         <li>Denied Mortgages, Drinking Water Contaminants, Eviction, Foreclosure, Proximity to Hazards, Subprime Mortgages, and Toxic Releases indicators: In 2025, we converted the census tract-based data from 2010 vintage tracts to 2020 vintage tracts before calculating weighted averages by race/ethnicity.
 This resulted in minor changes to the results.</li>
         <li>Census Participation indicator: In 2025, we used householders not population as the denominator for rate calculations, as surveys are collected for households not individuals.</li>
         <li>Low Birthweight indicator: In 2025, we calculate rates for American Indian / Alaska Native alone or in combination with another race, including Latinx and non-Latinx, and the same for Native Hawaiian / Pacific Islander birthing parents.</li>